luceurbae/nexus-tools/README.md

 ```bash
 python bot.py
 ```
-Step 2: Select a FeatureThe script will display a menu:
+Step 2: Select a Feature The script will display a menu:
 ```
 Current time: 02:20 PM 06-07-2025
 ╭─────────────── Feature Menu ───────────────╮